r3mcos3/n8n_workflows/README.md

 6. Paste the copied JSON content into the import dialog.
 7. Click "Import" to add the workflow to your n8n instance.

-### Viewing Screenshots
+### Viewing Workflow Details and Screenshots

-To get a quick visual understanding of any workflow, simply open the `Screenshot_*.png` file located within its respective workflow folder.
+To get a visual understanding and detailed description of any workflow, navigate to its dedicated folder (e.g., `youtube_digest_workflow/`) and open the `README.md` file located there.
+The screenshot will be embedded directly in that file.